-[0075] It will be recognized that where just the oral fluid uptake and release properties are to be assayed, there is no need to utilize a complete chromatographic assay.
+[0072] It will be recognized that where just the oral fluid uptake and release properties are to be assayed, there is no need to utilize a complete chromatographic assay.
 The base capillary matrix material, lateral flow chromatography strip, and if desired, blocking pad, materials can be assembled.
-The rate of fluid uptake and delivery to the pad can be quantified by immersing or contacting the capillary matrix pad with a sample fluid (e.g., natural or synthetic oral fluid) and quantifying the rate of fluid uptake and delivery to the pad and/or the amount retained within the capillary matrix (e.g., by weighing the various elements after particular preselected times of exposure to the test fluid).
+The rate of fluid uptake and delivery to the pad can be quantified by immersing or contacting the capillary matrix pad with a sample fluid (e.g., natural or synthetic oral fluid) and quantifying the rate of fluid uptake and delivery to the pad and the and/or the amount retained within the capillary matrix (e.g. by weighing the various elements after particular preselected times of exposure to the test fluid).
 A combination of materials and shapes elements that provides maximal fluid delivery of an oral fluid from an oral mucosa to the lateral flow chromatography strip in the shortest amount of time is preferred.

-[0076] In one particularly preferred embodiment, the lateral flow chromatography strip is a nitrocellulose strip (e.g., Syntron QuickScan 6, Syntron Bioresearch, Carlsbad, Calif.; Avitar Visualine II, Avitar TEchnologies, Canton, Mass.; Determine HIV-1/2, Abbott Laboratories, Abbott Park, Ill.).
-A typical chromatographic strip is Millipore SRHF or STHF nitrocellulose membrane (Millipore Corp., Bedford, Mass.) having dimensions 4 mm×50 mm.
-A porous matrix material measures 7 mm×52 mm (0.0625 inch thick) and overlaps the nitrocellulose membrane by about 64 mm.
-In another embodiment, the capillary matrix is paddleshaped having a total surface area of about 720 mm and overlapping the chromatographic strip by about 8 mm.
-The small overlap is particularly well-suited to embodiments containing a conjugate pad (G in FIG. 1) as it serves to effectively channel the oral fluid through the conjugate pad.
-In yet another embodiment, the capillary matrix is also paddle-shaped, but has a narrow handle portion widening to a relatively short head portion.
-The total surface area of the capillary matrix is less than about 720 mm because of the narrow handle portion, and is typically less than about 400 $mm^2$ .
+[0073] In one particularly preferred embodiment, the lateral flow chromatography strip is a nitrocellulose strip (e.g., Syntron QuickScan 6, Avitar Visualine II, Avitar Technologies, Canton, Mass.).
+A typical chromatographic strip is Millipore SRHF nitrocellulose membrane (Millipore Corp., Bedford, Mass.) having dimensions 4 mm×50 mm.
+A porous matrix material measures 7 mm×52 mm (0.0625 inches thick) and overlaps the nitrocellulose membrane by about 64 mm2.
+In another embodiment, the capillary matrix is paddle shaped having a total surface area of about 720 mm2 and overlapping the chromatographic strip by about 8 mm2.
+The small overlap is particularly well suited to embodiments containing a conjugate pad a as it serves to effectively channel the oral fluid through the conjugate pad.